CounterCultureLabs/dumpscribe/README.md

 * Write convert and sanitize python script:
 ** Move files into sane directory structure (with datetime and page numbers) ** Add STF to PDF conversion
+* Add support for deleting files from the pen
 * Get rid of warnings related to xmlChar vs. char

 # Requirements